mohsenmahoski/socket-io-kafka-adapter/README.md

 # socket-io-kafka-adapter
-A Custom Adapter for Scaling Socket.IO Server using Kafka
+A Custom Adapter for Scaling Socket.IO Server using Kafka in Nest.Js